Here’s Exactly Why You Should Add Wild Elephant Encounters to Your Bucket List

 Travelers wanting to see elephants in the wild make their way to Africa, where they join fellow travelers on an African safari adventure.
-Today, African elephant population is estimated to be between 450,000 to 700,000, with Asian elephants counting between 35,000 to 40,000.
+Today, the African elephant population is estimated to be between 450,000 to 700,000, with Asian elephants counting between 35,000 to 40,000.

 While the numbers may sound large, it is worth remembering that at the turn of the 20th century there were a few million African elephants.
 Their population is declining steadily due to wildlife poaching.